lborg019/alain.xyz/portfolio/blog/designing-a-cpp-library-2017/index.md

 }
 ```

 Notice the *skinny arrow* in example 2?
 It's sorta like f# lambdas in that they say the return type.
-(ES6 added fat arrows, but those are different, having to do with the working with the pervious function's scope.)

 ```fsharp
 let rec addAll arr = function